schuyler/sim2075/events/geopolitical/taiwan-conflict.md

 ## Description

-Military conflict between PRC and Taiwan, or binding diplomatic resolution fundamentally altering cross-strait relations.
-Distinguished from baseline tensions and sub-threshold crises by either (a) actual military operations or (b) formal agreements that materially change Taiwan's status.
-This is the discontinuity; crises that de-escalate without combat or formal resolution are non-events.
+Military conflict between PRC and Taiwan, or US-brokered great power settlement fundamentally altering cross-strait relations.
+Distinguished from baseline tensions and sub-threshold crises by either (a) actual military operations or (b) binding agreements backed by great power guarantees that materially change Taiwan's status.
+This is the discontinuity; crises that de-escalate without combat or formal settlement are non-events.

+Bilateral Taiwan-PRC negotiation is not modeled as a plausible path — the preference sets don't overlap.
+Settlement requires US involvement as broker and guarantor, fundamentally changing the negotiating dynamic.

 ---